comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 10. Use integers for permutations in test_perm.

 11. Remove line break from description in setup.py for compatibility with release v59.0.0 of setuptools.

+12. Corrected the docstring in :code:`hessenberg_ev`, as it only returns the eigenvectors.